 Does their keenness convince you to detail and communication style?

-I have discovered that the perfect way to establish this kind of relationship is to offer a trial project.
+I have discovered that the perfect way to establish this relationship is to offer a trial project.

 For example, you could ask the candidate to design a small advertising piece.

-This short-term commitment brings to light most issues regarding the candidate’s capabilities and professionalism.
+This short-term commitment brings to light issues regarding the candidate’s capabilities and professionalism.

 7 Tips to Find the Best Graphic Designer for Your Business